Specific exercises can relieve tailbone pain for some people. Results may not come quickly, so it needs a commitment to keep up the routine.

 A patient writes: "My osteopath told me that it was essential to walk at a brisk pace for at least an hour per day to relax the spasms that tend to build up around the coccyx.
 I have started walking about 2 hours per day, to and from work.
 If I am tired and sore after a long day of work, my walking bring me back to as good as new."
 Also Anie found that a year of running and walking on a treadmill, 40 minutes a day, 4 times a week, got rid of her coccyx pain.

-Amy writes: I have had t bone pain for over 10 years.
+Amy writes: I have had tailbone pain for over 10 years.
 Since I started swimming 20 minutes a day with 5 mins of kicking warmup my pain is better - not gone, but better.

-Andrew found that physiotherapy and hamstring stretches relieved his pain.
+Andrew found that physiotherapy and hamstring stretches relieved his tailbone pain.

 This method involves hanging upside down at an angle on an inversion table, with the feet fastened in position.
 This applies traction to the spine.
 Two patients have reported success in reducing their coccyx pain using inversion therapy, Nad, and one other.
 Two other patients said that they had tried it, without success.

-Two patients have reported success in reducing coccyx pain using breathing and relaxation exercises combined with deep massage: Kirin and Mike.
+Two patients have reported success in reducing tailbone pain using breathing and relaxation exercises combined with deep massage: Kirin and Mike.

 Two patients have reported success in getting rid of coccyx pain using yoga, Saurabh, AJ.
 The exercises that they used were: